Backendless/ui-builder-library/components/bl-particles/README.md

 ## Configuration

 The Custom Options object overrides the values of the settings and can include all parameters that you want to specify for particles.
 You can find samples on [tsParticles](https://particles.js.org/) to use the ready-made solution.
+Simply visit the Demos page to choose your preferred Preset, then click on `More -> Export Config` to obtain it.
+Alternatively, you can export configurations directly from the main page Editor, copy parameters from the Confetti page, or explore various solutions available on CodePen.

 Below is the complete list of possible properties for the Custom Options object: